Matt Hasselbeck: Seattle Seahawks

 In the 2009 season opener, things did not start out well for Hasselbeck, who threw two interceptions in the first quarter.
 After that Hasselbeck dominated the rest of the way, completing 25 of 36 passes for 279 yards and three touchdowns in their 28–0 win over the St. Louis Rams.
 During Week 2 of the season, Hasselbeck fractured his rib against the San Francisco 49ers and missed the next two games against the Chicago Bears (Week 3) and the Indianapolis Colts (Week 4).
 During Week 5, playing the Jacksonville Jaguars, Hasselbeck threw four touchdown passes in the Seahawks' second shutout of the season, beating Jacksonville 41–0.
 In Week 6, Hasselbeck played his career-worst, losing to the Arizona Cardinals 27–3.
+In a Week 16 road game at Lambeau Field, Hasselbeck had one touchdown and four interceptions (three of which set up their opponents touchdowns) as the Seahawks would suffer a 48–10 loss to the Green Bay Packers.
+He finished the 2009 season with 3,029 yards, 17 touchdowns, and 17 interceptions.

 During the final week of the season, Hasselbeck won the Seahawks' "Steve Largent Award."

 In 2010, the season started off strong for Hasselbeck, leading his team to a 4–2 record and victories over the Chicago Bears and San Diego Chargers.
 But the degree of Hasselbeck's health would prove to be inconsistent, with injuries leading him to sit out two games during the season, and leading the Seahawks to lose seven of their last ten.
 Nevertheless, Seattle would make the playoffs with their fifth NFC West division championship.
+He finished the 2010 season with 3,001 yards, 12 touchdowns, and 17 interceptions.

 Seattle became the first team with a losing record to host a playoff game, taking on the defending Super Bowl XLIV champion New Orleans Saints during wild card weekend.
 Despite being 11 point underdogs, Hasselbeck had one of the most memorable and clutch performances of his career.
 He threw for 272 yards, four touchdowns (a franchise postseason record), and an interception coming from a tipped ball with a 113.03 passer rating, leading the Seahawks to victory over the Saints.
 However, Seattle would go on to lose 35–24 in the divisional playoffs against the Chicago Bears.
 Hasselbeck still played well, however, with over 250 yards passing and three touchdowns.